-A regional activity on child evidence within the framework of a child-friendly justice system in the Baltic Sea region is currently being undertaken in collaboration with the Council of Baltic Sea States (CBSS).
-The aim of this activity is to discuss best practices in the region on the gathering, taking and testing of evidence from children in legal proceedings (criminal, civil and administrative) with an aim to facilitating their transposition from one legal system to another.
-As a first step, a comparative analysis was undertaken and presented at a Conference in Tallinn (Estonia) on 19-20 February 2015.
+A regional activity on child evidence within the framework of a child-friendly justice system in the Baltic Sea region is currently being undertaken in collaboration with the Council of the Baltic Sea States (CBSS).
+The aim of this activity is to discuss best practices in the region on the gathering, taking and testing of evidence from children in legal proceedings (criminal, civil and administrative) with a view to facilitating their transposition from one legal system to another.
+As a first step, a comparative analysis was undertaken and presented at a Conference in Tallinn (Estonia) on 19 and 20 February 2015.
 As a follow-up, a project on the creation of an avatar-based training tool on interviews with children has been launched with the CBSS.

-41. A module on children's rights and child-friendly justice has been included in all courses on family law and human rights delivered by the European Programme for Human Rights Education for Legal Professionals (HELP).
-Pilot distance learning courses were implemented in four member States.
+A module on children's rights and child-friendly justice has been included in all courses on family law and human rights provided by the European Programme for Human Rights Education for Legal Professionals (HELP).
+Pilot distance-learning courses were implemented in four member states.
 Two co-operation projects (Ukraine and Central Asia) included components on child-friendly justice.

-42. Online audiovisual presentations for children and young people on the Guidelines are being developed together with children and young people by the Council of Europe in co-operation with the NGO Investing in Children and the European Children's Rights Unit at the University of Liverpool (both UK).
+Online audiovisual presentations for children and young people on the guidelines are being created together with children and young people by the Council of Europe in co-operation with the NGO Investing in Children and the European Children's Rights Unit at the University of Liverpool (both in the United Kingdom).